-- a) An evaluation table will be maintained in each student's record which registers his/her Satisfactory Academic Progress for each term - b) Credits attempted will be considered all of those that the student has matriculated in no matter if they are classified as: W = Total Withdrawal; WA = Administrative Withdrawal, and F = Failed - c) The DiamondD database provides an academic progress calculation form for each regular student
+- a) An evaluation table will be maintained in each student's record which registers his/her Satisfactory Academic Progress for each term - b) Credits attempted will be considered all of those that the student has

-- d) For students with credits transferred, failed, and/or repeated, a manual evaluation is done each term which is also maintained in the student's record - e) Students who do not comply with SAP will be notified in writing and an appointment will be provided with the purpose of explaining the Policy and its processes and the consequences for not complying again with SAP.
+- matriculated in no matter if they are classified as: W = Total Withdrawal; WA = Administrative Withdrawal, and F = Failed - c) The DiamondSIS database provides an academic progress calculation form for each regular student - d) For students with credits transferred, failed, and/or repeated, a manual evaluation is done each term which is also maintained in the student's record - e) Students who fail to meet SAP will be notified in writing and an appointment will be scheduled with the purpose of explaining the Policy and its processes and the consequences of failing to meet SAP again.
 The following process is followed: - a.
 The student is oriented and placed on Academic Warning - b.
-A written notification is given; the student signs the notification which is filed in his/her record - c.
+A written notification is given; the student signs the notification which is filed in the student academic record - c.
 A probation Warning is placed in the electronic record and the warning period is entered - i.
-During the Academic Warning period, the student must improve his/her attendance and grades and must show interest in his/her studies - ii.
+During the Academic Warning period, the student must improveattendance and grades and must show interest in his/her studies - ii.
 Support will be provided through tutoring, if so requested, in addition to follow-up from the Counseling Office - d.
 Upon completing the Probation/Warning, attendance and grades are evaluated to determine if the student meets the standards of the Progress table; if it is determined that he/she does not comply, an Administrative Withdrawal will be processed.